yard

 Zone 3-9 hardy perennial

-Bleeding hearts look like fussy woodland plants, but they are tough perennials for Zone 3-9 shade beds.
-Once planted in cool, humus-rich soil, they give years of heart-shaped pink or white flowers with very little fuss beyond watering and spring cleanup.
+Bleeding Heart looks like a fussy woodland plant, but it is a tough perennial for Zone 3-9 shade beds.
+Once planted in cool, humus-rich soil, it gives years of heart-shaped pink or white flowers with very little fuss beyond watering and spring cleanup.

 View Profile arrow_forward